getodk/docs/src/form-question-types.rst

 .. tip::

-  We'd recommend only using ``voice-only`` for one-on-one interviews in a quiet place as otherwise there might be too much detail loss.
+  We'd recommend only using ``voice-only`` for one-on-one interviews in a quiet place as otherwise there might be too much detail loss. ``low`` will sound compressed but speech is generally intelligible, even if multiple people are talking at once. ``normal`` is similar to typical podcast settings and will sound good on most devices.
 If in doubt, it's a good idea to test the different qualities out to see which one fits your use case best.

-  If it's a possibility that an individual question could need different qualities depending on context you can use :ref:`relevance <relevants>` to switch between them.

-If no ``quality`` is specified, ``normal`` is used.

 .. rubric:: XLSForm